 Conference & Event Space

 AWP’s online registration system provides attendees with the opportunity to indicate if they have accessibility needs.
-If you indicate that you have accessibility needs when registering an AWP staff member will contact you to follow up to help ensure those needs are met.
+If you indicate that you have accessibility needs when registering, an AWP staff member will contact you to follow up and help ensure those needs are met.

-AWP does not require that any conference attendee disclose a disability; however, we can better meet specific needs if we know well ahead of time that a reasonable accommodation will be needed.
+AWP does not require that any conference attendee disclose a disability; however, we can better meet specific needs if we know well ahead of time that a reasonable accommodation will be necessary..

-For any questions regarding the registration process, please email the Registration Coordinator, Aubrey Kamppila at email@example.com.
+For any questions regarding the registration process, please email the Registration Coordinator, Chelsea McLin, at email@example.com.

 Onsite Accessibility Tour

-Arrangements for interpreters and CART require advanced planning for a conference as large as AWP’s.
-Interpreters can best meet interpreting and CART needs when requests are received for the specific events you will attend in advance.
-To make a request for an interpreter, contact Colleen Cable at email@example.com by Wednesday, February 27, 2019 with a list of the events you plan to attend.
-AWP makes every effort to accommodate requests that arrive after February 27, but sometimes interpreters are unavailable unless booked well in advance of our conference.
+To make a request for an interpreter, contact Colleen Cable at email@example.com by Wednesday, February 3, 2021, with a list of the events you plan to attend.
+AWP will make every effort to accommodate requests that arrive after February 3, but sometimes interpreters are unavailable unless booked well in advance of our conference.

 Deaf & Hard of Hearing Services